7 Free Webinar Recording Software + How To Record A Webinar (2025 Guide)

 You can record your own webinar through a portion of your screen or full screen with the Movavi screen recorder.
 Once you’re finished and have stopped the recording, you can edit your video and add any special effects you choose.

 On a side note, Movavi is also an excellent video converter software.
-It’s another handy screen capture software and great if you need to convert your video file format to a different one, such as CamStudio’s AVI-only output to MP4.
+It’s another handy screen capture software that is great if you need to convert your video file format to a different one, such as CamStudio’s AVI-only output to MP4.

 You can also use it to pull the audio from your video into MP3 format if you want to give your replay viewers another way to consume your content.